simboden/BVtkNodes/README.md

+### Warning
+This repository is being updated, information below is partially out of date.

 # BVtkNodes
 The Visualization Toolkit (VTK https://www.vtk.org/ ) is an open source library for scientific visualization developed by Kitware.
-BVtkNodes is a Blender Addon allowing to use VTK within Blender.
+BVtkNodes is a Blender Addon allowing to use VTK in Blender by node system.
 <p align="center">
 <img src="isosurfaces.jpg" width="800" >
 </p>